Welcome to Health Sciences and Public Health

 Participate in Research

-Applied Health Sciences is able to engage in innovative research because it maintains a very close connection between students and the community.
+Health Sciences & Public Health is able to engage in innovative research because it maintains a very close connection between students and the community.